How To Protect Yourself from Google Chat Scams?

 1. Scammers ask you to switch to Google Chat.

 The scammer will first talk to you on whichever site or app you’re both on, such as Facebook, Twitter, or Instagram.
-Then they typically convince you to switch to Google Chat and even ask for your Gmail address.
+Then, they typically convince you to switch to Google Chat and even ask for your Gmail address.

 Then, they will typically entice victims to send dirty pictures and even call on video.
+Thankfully, it’s easier to identify scammer profile pictures now, especially with more specialized research tools on the market.

 2. They ask you for money.